-To get the programme of upcoming tasks, including meeting points and times for free minibus pick-up from the centre of North Walsham, please contact Project Officer Mark Webster on 07843 069 567 or email: firstname.lastname@example.org Or readsee the bottom of this page...
+To get the programme of upcoming tasks, including meeting points and times for free pick-up from the centre of North Walsham, please contact Project Officer Mark Webster on 07843 069 567 or email: email@example.com Or scroll down to the bottom of this page where all our upcoming activities in this area are listed...

 Old outdoor working clothes suitable for the weather, and reasonably sturdy shoes or boots if you have them.
 We provide all the necessary tools and personal protective equipment.
 Either have lunch first or bring your own.
 Tea/coffee is provided.